 Parks and plazas identified in this program are permanent spaces that are available for use year-round by the public.
 They are typically owned, managed, and/or programmed by the local Parks Department and/or another public or quasi-public entity.
-Blandford has four parks, as well as the Blandford Fairgrounds, in the project area.
+Chester has two parks in and adjacent to the project area.
+The Chester Town Park (4 acres) offers athletic fields and other recreational amenities.
+Hampden Street Park (9 acres) is a wooded parcel, offering a one-mile hiking loop, benches, picnic tables, and a pavilion.
+The trail connects to a much larger trail system.